MashrafiDev/Basic-Syntax-Variables-and-Data-types/README.md

 ### ✅ Final Thoughts

 This type of repository will be added to my GitHub as I continue to learn more topics.
 I hope others find it helpful as well.
 If you find it useful, feel free to follow me and star the repo!
 If you notice any mistakes, please let me know so I can fix them.
 I'll be creating new repositories as I learn, so feel free to follow those as well if you want to keep up with my progress.

+If you have any questions or suggestions, you can reach me at: [mashrafi.mail@gmail.com].